18swalsh/OrgSync/README.md

 •	All images have a mouseover attribute that shows the image centered and resized in the window

-•	The Checklist and Notes boxes are saved in localStorage, and are unique to each page.
-The Submission ID is used as the key for the Notes, and the Submission Key + "a" is used for the Checklist array.
+•	The Checklist and Notes boxes are saved in chrome.storage.sync, and are unique to each page. "key" + Submission ID is used as the key for the Notes, and "key" + Submission ID + "a" is used for the Checklist array.

 Note: Don't forget to press the "Save All" button!